How to Use Apple Cider Vinegar to Get Rid of Lice

-We know that lice are a constant threat in schools, especially in children between 3 and 11 years old, and to get rid of them definitely is not always easy.
-But the best tool to achieve success is prevention, and some simple steps can help protect children from catching them, ensuring your peace of mind and well-being.
+We know that lice are a constant threat in schools, especially in children between 3 and 11 years old, and to get rid of them is definitely not always easy.
+Undoubtedly, the best method to success is prevention.
+So, we have some simple steps can help protect children from catching them, ensuring your peace of mind.

 Using this home remedy to tackle head lice is very simple.
 You just have to mix in equal amounts apple cider vinegar and hot water.
 Apply the liquid all over the dried head, from scalp to ends, soaking well with the mixture.

 Then cover the head with a shower cap and leave on for two hours.
-After this time you must use the lice the comb to remove the eggs, and then wash the child's head as you normally would, but without using lice shampoo or it could be too irritating to the scalp.
+After this time you must use a specifically designed lice comb to remove the eggs.
+Then, wash the child's head as you normally would, but without using lice shampoo as this could be too irritating to the scalp.